Sindri-Labs/sindri-resources/gnark/compress/README.md

 "X": [97,97,97,98,98,99,99,99,99,99,99,0,0,0,...],
 "Y": [97,3,98,2,99,6,0,0,...]
 ```
 to the circuit and that is what `FromJson` does.

-### TODO LIST

-- [ ] Compute the compressed representation within `FromJson` so that the proof input is only one string
-- [ ] Incorporate a hash of the original string which is another public variable returned to the user
-- [ ] Give circuit internal & external signals better names
-- [ ] Explore how large we can make the strings before the circuit becomes huge (currently max length of x is 100 and we have 80K constraints)
+See docs for more information.